-(1) Must be accompanied by parent or guardian, the accompanying parent (5) Sma or guardian must be licensed if assisting the youth hunter (6) Mus parent or guardian must have firearm safety (4) See Apprentice Hunter information on page 18.
+- Must be accompanied by parent or guardian, the accompanying parent or guardian must be licensed if assisting the youth hunter. - Must be under direct supervision and within immediate reach of parent or guardian and possess free license. ~ - if the youth hunter doesn't have firearms safety the accompanying parent or guardian must have firearm safety. m - See Apprentice Hunter information on page 19.
+4